Wake-up-Freeman/OLD-ODISEO/docs/develop/README.md

 # Develop

-Welcome to the Daodiseo developer documentation.
-If this is your first time building on Daodiseo and you want to set up your environment, use the [quickstart guide](dapp/quick-start/README.md).
-Use the [how-to guides](how-to/README.md) to learn about using [`daodiseod`](how-to/daodiseod/README.md), the command line interface and node daemon for the Daodiseo network, and [LocalDaodiseo](how-to/localdaodiseo/README.md), a local testing environment.
-[Daodiseo.js](sdks/daodiseo-js/README.md) and [Daodiseo.py](https://daodiseomoney.github.io/daodiseo.py/) are the Javascript and Python SDKs for Daodiseo.
+Welcome to the ODISEO developer documentation.
+If this is your first time building on ODISEO and you want to set up your environment, use the [quickstart guide](dapp/quick-start/README.md).
+Use the [how-to guides](how-to/README.md) to learn about using [`ODISEOd`](how-to/ODISEOd/README.md), the command line interface and node daemon for the ODISEO network, and [LocalODISEO](how-to/localODISEO/README.md), a local testing environment.
+[ODISEO.js](sdks/ODISEO-js/README.md) and [ODISEO.py](https://ODISEOmoney.github.io/ODISEO.py/) are the Javascript and Python SDKs for ODISEO.

 ```{toctree}
 :hidden: